Last updated Jan. 6, 2019

 During its execution, a thread can reside in one of the following states:

-Running: The processor is actively executing the thread code.
+- RUNNABLE: The Java Virtual Machine (JVM) is actively executing the thread’s code.

-Waiting: A thread is in a blocked state waiting for some external processing to finish.
+- BLOCKED: The thread is in a blocked state while waiting for a monitor lock.

-14. What is the difference between a synchronized method and a synchronized block ?
+39. What is the difference between a method and block that are synchronized?

 In Java programming, each object has a lock.
 A thread can acquire the lock for an object by using the synchronized keyword.
 The synchronized keyword can be applied in a method level (coarse grained lock) or block level of code (fine grained lock).

-15. How does thread synchronization occurs inside a monitor ?
-What levels of synchronization can you apply ?
+40. How does thread synchronization occurs inside a monitor?

 The JVM uses locks in conjunction with monitors.
 A monitor is basically a guardian that watches over a sequence of synchronized code and ensuring that only one thread at a time executes a synchronized piece of code.
 Each monitor is associated with an object reference.
 The thread is not allowed to execute the code until it obtains the lock.